 Manila (120.981E 14.596N) is the capital and commercial center of the Philippines and boasts perhaps the best natural harbor in the Far East.
 Port facilities were centered on the mouth of the Pasig River.
 Rice, copra, and sugar were the principal exports.
 The University of Sao Tomas is the oldest university in the Philippines, founded in 1611.

-Spanish capital in 1571 under Miguel Lopez de Legaspi.
-It was
+became the Spanish capital in 1571 under Miguel Lopez de Legaspi.

 Manila was declared an open city on 27 December 1941, during the first Philippines campaign.
 Under international law, the city was not to be used by American military forces and in turn was not to be attacked by the Japanese.
 The Japanese continued bombing the city anyway because they rightly suspected that American forces from southern Luzon were still moving through the city.
 The city fell to the Japanese on 2 January 1942.

 During the second Luzon campaign, MacArthur instigated an all-out race to Manila on 1 February 1945 when he ordered Verne Mudge, commander of 1 Cavalry Division, to "Get to Manila!
 Go around the Japs, bounce off the Japs, save your men, but get to Manila!"
-MacArthur had previously ordered 11 Airborne Division landed south of Manila, and 37 Divison covered the right flank of 1 Cavalry as it raced south to the city.
-By 3 February 1 Cavalry Division had reached the Pasig River, and by 5 February 11 Airborne reached Nichols Field on the southern outskirts of the city.
+MacArthur had previously ordered 11 Airborne Division landed south of Manila, and 37 Division covered the right flank of 1 Cavalry as it raced south to the city.
+By 3 February 1 Cavalry Division had reached the Pasig River and rescued the internees at Sao Tomas, and by 5 February 11 Airborne reached Nichols Field on the southern outskirts of the city.

-commander in the Philippines, had not planned to defend Manila.
-He
+Army commander in the Philippines, had not planned to defend

-rival service as mere suggestions, and he had been humiliated
+the rival service as mere suggestions, and he had been humiliated

-burning for revenge.
-He chose to fight to the death for the city with
+apparently burning for revenge.
+He chose to fight to the death for